create3000/x_ite/docs/_posts/components/X_ITE/SpecularMaterialExtension.md

 ### SFNode [in, out] **specularTexture** NULL <small>[X3DSingleTextureNode]</small>
 {: #fields-specularTexture }

- texture that defines the strength of the specular reflection, stored in the alpha (A) channel.
+Texture that defines the strength of the specular reflection, stored in the alpha (A) channel.
 This will be multiplied by specularFactor.

 ### SFColor [in, out] **specularColor** 1 1 1 <small>[0,1]</small>
 {: #fields-specularColor }